seung-lab/igneous/README.md

 ## Command Line Interface (CLI)

-Igneous also comes with a (beta) command line interface for performing some routine tasks.
+Igneous also comes with a command line interface for performing some routine tasks.
 We currently support `downsample`, `xfer`, `mesh`, `skeleton`, and `execute` and plan to add more Igneous functions as well.
 Check `igneous --help` to see the current menu of functions and their options.

 The principle of the CLI is specify a source layer, a destination layer (if applicable), and a [TaskQueue](https://github.com/seung-lab/python-task-queue) (e.g. `sqs://` or `fq://`).
 First, populate the queue with the correct task type and then execute against it.